-- 1. Keep calm and attempt to calm disruptive student down (if you feel safe to do so). - 2.
-If student will not calm down or leave the class / office, and it is safe to do so, call a class break and step out to notify the College Public Safety Department (650) 738-7000 or by calling 9-1-1 or by sending a runner.
+- 1. Keep calm and attempt to calm the disruptive student down (if you feel safe to do so). - If the student will not calm down or leave the class / office, and it is safe to do so, call a class break and step out to notify the Department of Public Safety (650) 738-7000 or by calling 9-1-1 or by sending a runner.
 Provide the dispatcher with all available information regarding the situation. - If an assessment of the situation indicates it is safer to leave classroom or office, evacuate if possible.
-If disruptive student follows you, proceed directly to Public Safety department. - 4.
-If an instructor observes imminent danger near your room, immediately secure the room and notify a Public Safety Officer of the danger via telephone, radio system or runner.
+If disruptive student follows you, proceed directly to Department of Public Safety. - 4.
+If an instructor observes imminent danger near your room, immediately secure the room and notify Public Safety of the danger via telephone, radio system or runner.